51 eco-friendly Christmas crafts

 A Girl and a Glue Gun show you how to turn wooden lolly sticks into gorgeous wooden snowflakes over on her blog.
 As her name suggests you will need a glue gun for this tutorial so if you're on the hunt for one have a read of our best glue guns guide.

 Shop-bought cards often come wrapped in plastic and contain lots of glitter which is both bad for the planet and for your carpet!
 Learn how to make your own cards with our knitted Christmas card patterns and for more card making projects check out our free card making downloads.

 The Mini Smallholder has a whole collection of eco-friendly Christmas crafts on their blog.
-They include the tutorial on how to turn old papers into these ornate Christmas stars.
+They include a tutorial on how to turn old papers into these ornate Christmas stars.

 Spruce up old baubles with A Place of My Taste's macrame tutorials.
 There are four designs to choose from so grab your rope and start knotting.
 If you're a macrame newbie then head to our basic macrame knots guide.